Postgraduate Course: MSc Advanced Arabic Final Project (IMES11061)

 a) A single authored dissertation of 15,000 words on a topic related to the Arabic-speaking world, and drawing on some Arabic sources, to be submitted by a date specified in the University Regulations.

-- Reflective thoughts on the interviews once recorded (posted as blog posts; 2000 words in English) (15%)
+- Reflective thoughts on the interviews once recorded (2000 words in English) (20%)

-- short report (c.
-2500 words excluding bibliography and notes) in English outlining the rationale, summarising the project, with evidence of online research of Arabic sources on the web with appropriate academic methodological sources provided (20%).
+- A short report (c.
+2500 words excluding bibliography and notes) in English summarising the project and outlining its rationale, with evidence of Arabic sources provided (20%).

 Entry Requirements (not applicable to Visiting Students)